s12wu/lm2596-mppt/README.md

 ![finished circuit](images/finished_circuit.png)

-Transistor and resistor values have been chosen according to what was available.
+Transistor and resistor values are product of what was lying around on my desk.
 Why is the digital potentiometer on the low side between ground and feedback?
 That's because, although it behaves like a "real" potentiometer, its connections must never exceed the 0 - VCC (5V) range.
 By putting the digipot on the low side, we ensure that we stay within this range and don't damage it.

 My board looks like this: